triplea-game/triplea/docs/dev/README.md

 *IntelliJ*
   - Plugins:
-    - Eclipse Code Formatter : can be used to pick up the eclipse formatter file, format then will conform to project spec (based on google java format)
+    - Eclipse Code Formatter : configure in settings to pick up the eclipse xml formatter file.
-    - checkstyle-IDEA : after installing, head to settings, in the checkstyle plugin settings, add the TripleA checkstyle file via the UI
+    - checkstyle-IDEA : in settings select the triplea checkstyle file
+    - Save Actions: configure in settings to at least add 'final' to local variables and class variables.

 ### Gradle - Building and Running the Code